iyamaris/OfficeDocs-M365FreelanceToolkit/FreelanceToolkit/comssitesection.md

                         </div>
                     </div>
                     <div class="cardText">
-                        <p>An FAQ pre-seeded with the top questions we’ve seen from our employees (note: we’ve love to provide the answers, but in the interests of not cheating you’re on your own).</p>
+                        <p>An FAQ pre-seeded with the top questions we’ve seen from our employees.</p>
                     </div>
                 </div>
             </div>